 Photographs taken by Furman University Education professor Michael Svec.
-Although the majority of the photographs are from the Czech Republic, photographs from Slovakia, Vienna, Lithuania and Poland are also included.
+The majority of the photographs are from the Czech Republic, however photographs from Slovakia, Vienna, Lithuania and Poland are also included.

 Photographs, pamphlets, and other materials on the history of ROTC at Furman beginning in the 1960s.
 The Furman University Department of Military Science was organized in the fall of 1950 as an Armored Cavalry ROTC Unit.